microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 	On the driver computer, fill a non-negative number (such as 0) in Return Value and click Succeed if you close all the RDP connections successfully.
 Otherwise, if you cannot stop any of the existing RDP connections, fill a negative number (such as -1) in Return Value field, and fill the error message in the Failure Message field, then click Fail.

-### Example of How to run MS-RDPEI test case under enhanced interactive mode
+### Example of How to Run MS-RDPEI Test Case Under Enhanced Interactive Mode
 The following example illustrates how to run MS-RDPEI test case under **enhanced interactive** mode with **connection** under powershell mode.

 On the driver computer, configure the MS-RDPEI test suite mode to enhanced interactive mode.
-For the details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).
+For the details, please refer to [Configure the Test Suite Mode](#configure-the-test-suite-mode).

 * On the driver computer, run the test case named **Rdpei_TouchInputTest_Positive_SingleTouchEvent**.